MrBCPT/Prediction-of-Product-Sales/README.md

 Of these columns, 2 seem to have primarily null values ("Item Weight" and "Outlet Size").

 #### Null Value Observations:
-- Alley and Fence have a large percentage of null values (93% and 80%, respectively).
+- "Item Weight" and "Outlet Size" have a low percentage of null values (17% and 28%, respectively).
-- For Garage Columns (Garage Type, Garage Yr Built, Garage Qual, Garage Cond), the same rows are null values for all of these columns.
+- You can impute the values with median but the Outlet Size should have no influence on sales.
-  - This likely indicates that these homes did not have a Garage.
+- Item Weight would have an influence on sales.

 ### Are there duplicate rows?